OPTIONS is all about giving choices to young people in the programmes we run.

-Interpersonal skills - importance of communication and the interpersonal skills to be an effective leader
+Interpersonal skills - importance of communication and the interpersonal skills required to be an effective leader.

 Decision making - importance of planning, pitfalls to avoid and the main obstacles to decision making.
 Participants also learn a range of decision making techniques.

-Teamwork - importance of teamwork and how a leader can manage the performance of the their team.
+Teamwork - importance of teamwork and how a leader can manage the performance of their team.

 The seven Fundamental Principles of the Red Cross are Humanity, Impartiality, Independence, Neutrality, Unity, Universality, Voluntary Service, are central to the common identity and purpose of all components of the Movement, including Irish Red Cross.
 We have developed an activities and resources toolkit to assist with exploring them.
 It contains various activities, games and conversation starters for participants.
 The activities are suitable for all age groups.